 Protecting Your Interests During Federal Grand Jury Investigations

 Federal grand juries have a maximum of 23 members, 16 of whom must be present to form a quorum.
 Indictments are returned by a vote of 12 or more members.
 Federal grand juries typically sit for a term of 18 months and meet at regular intervals.
 Although federal judges empanel federal grand juries and formally supervise them, these judges do not usually interfere with federal grand jury investigations.
-The federal prosecutor, or Assistant United States Attorney ("AUSA"), is the primary government official interacting with the federal grand jury.
-The federal prosecutor leads all grand jury sessions, although he cannot testify or be present during grand jury deliberations.
+The federal prosecutor, or Assistant United States Attorney, is the primary government official interacting with the grand jury.
+The federal prosecutor leads all grand jury sessions, although he or she cannot testify or be present during grand jury deliberations.

 "As a practical matter, a federal grand jury will almost always return an indictment presented to it by a prosecutor.
 This is the basis for Judge Saul Wachler's famous saying that a prosecutor can get a grand jury to 'indict a ham sandwich.'" — Solomon L. Wisenberg, "Federal Grand Jury Crash Course"

-In conducting investigations, a federal grand jury can pretty much do what it wants, other than violating certain testimonial and constitutional privileges.
+In conducting federal criminal investigations, a grand jury can pretty much do what it wants, other than violating certain testimonial and constitutional privileges.
 Federal grand jury subpoenas are almost never quashed on grounds that they call for irrelevant information or go beyond the grand jury's authority.
 Obviously, testifying or providing documents to such a powerful body entails grave risks.
 You should never attempt to face these risks without the help of an experienced white collar criminal defense attorney.

 A Sophisticated Defense Against Aggressive Law Enforcement Tactics

-Your lawyer can't be with you in a federal grand jury room, but he can be right outside the room and you have the right to consult with him after each and every question.
+Your lawyer can't be with you in a federal grand jury room, but he or she can be right outside the room, and you have the right to consult with him or her after each and every question.
 In fact, you can spend as much time as you need conferring with your lawyer, as long as you are not attempting to disrupt the federal grand jury process.
 You can also leave the grand jury room in order to brief your attorney about the questions being asked and your responses.
 In most jurisdictions, you can take notes of questions asked during the grand jury session.
 These can later be shared with your attorney.

 Federal grand jury subpoenas can be for (a) testimony (ad testificandum); (b) documents or objects (duces tecum); or (c) both.
 The face of a federal grand jury subpoena will reveal which of these types you have received.
 You should be subpoenaed either as an individual or as a custodian of records for a business entity.

-If you are subpoenaed for testimony in your individual capacity, you may be able to avoid answering questions by invoking the Fifth Amendment's Privilege Against Self-Incrimination.
+If you are subpoenaed for testimony as an individual, you may be able to avoid answering questions by invoking the Fifth Amendment's privilege against self-incrimination.
 The right to invoke this privilege is much broader than most witnesses and even attorneys realize.
 If a truthful answer to a grand jury question would even tend to incriminate you, you can invoke the privilege and refuse to answer.
 How can an answer tend to incriminate you?
 If it furnishes a link in the chain that might lead to your conviction.

 If you are properly subpoenaed as a business custodian, it is very important that you limit your answers to this narrow category of questions.
 Prosecutors love to get corporate or business custodians into the grand jury room and ask extra questions.
 These questions might seem innocuous, but they are often very dangerous.
-You need to have your white collar criminal lawyer with you for consultation, right outside of the grand jury room, to insure that you are not tricked into answering one question too many.
+You need to have your white collar criminal lawyer with you for consultation, right outside of the grand jury room, to ensure that you are not tricked into answering one question too many.